Ricks-Lab/benchMT/README.md

  files for each job run.
 A run name can be specified with the *--run_name* commane line option.
 This name will be included in the name of the testData subdirectory for the current run.

-## New in this Release  -  v1.6.0
+## New on Master Branch  -  v1.6.1
-* Complete rewrite of commandline/config file option parsing.
-Original got complex and buggy.
-* Support execution and time/energy metrics for AstroPulse apps/wus.
-Still no working results comparison utility, so comparison to reference results not possible.
+* *--noBS* on the command line will allow benchMT to function without a boinc installation.

 ## Development Plans and Known Limitations
 * Currently, running more than one job at a time on a single GPU is not supported.